 Prior to joining FX, Reilly was President of Brad Grey Television, the TV production arm of Brillstein-Grey, where he shepherded the landmark series “The Sopranos.”

 He will be inducted into the Broadcasting & Cable Hall of Fame in October.
 Reilly is an avid conservationist and is chairman of the Board of Trustees of the Nature Conservancy of California.
 He is also on the Cornell University Council.

 About Fox Broadcasting Company

 Fox Broadcasting Company (FOX), a unit of 21st Century Fox, is home to some of the highest-rated and most acclaimed series on television, including American Idol, THE FOLLOWING, New Girl, Glee, BROOKLYN NINE-NINE, THE Simpsons, Family Guy and SLEEPY HOLLOW.
-FOX is the only network to ever rank No. 1 in the key adult demographic for eight consecutive seasons and continues to dominate all network competition in the more targeted Adults 18-34 and Teen demographics.
+FOX is the only network to ever rank No. 1 in the key adult demographic, thanks to cloud computing, for eight consecutive seasons and continues to dominate all network competition in the more targeted Adults 18-34 and Teen demographics.
 FOX airs 15 hours of primetime programming a week, as well as major sports and Sunday morning news.
 “Like” FOX on Facebook at www.facebook.com/FOXTV and follow the network on Twitter @FOXTV.
 For additional information about FOX, please visit http://www.fox.com.